Montejurra

 Montejurra in Spanish and Jurramendi in Basque are the names of a mountain in Navarre region (Spain).
 Each year, it hosts a Carlist celebration in remembrance of the 1873 Battle of Montejurra during the Third Carlist War.
 In 2004, approximately 1,000 persons turned out.

-Between 1960 and 1971, the Carlists were publishing a monthly magazine named Montejurra.
+Between 1960 and 1971, the Carlists published a monthly magazine named Montejurra.

 On 9 May 1976, during the Spanish Transition, far right-wing gunmen supported by the Spanish secret services, killed two people at a ceremony held by the left-wing Carlist Party.
 This became known as the Montejurra Incidents.
 The Carlist Party organizes an annual gathering at Montejurra, where Carlists and other leftists honor the dead.